danriedl/engular/adev/src/content/guide/components/styling.md

 export class ProfilePhoto { }
 </docs-code>

-When Angular compiles your component, these styles are emitted with your component's JavaScript output.
+When Engular compiles your component, these styles are emitted with your component's JavaScript output.
 This means that component styles participate in the JavaScript module system.
-When you render an Angular component, the framework automatically includes its associated styles, even when lazy-loading a component.
+When you render an Engular component, the framework automatically includes its associated styles, even when lazy-loading a component.

-Angular works with any tool that outputs CSS, including [Sass](https://sass-lang.com), [less](https://lesscss.org), and [stylus](https://stylus-lang.com).
+Engular works with any tool that outputs CSS, including [Sass](https://sass-lang.com), [less](https://lesscss.org), and [stylus](https://stylus-lang.com).